 Best Place To Eat At: Pandit Sevaram Sharma Doodhwale in Moti Bazaar

-Suggested Read: 10 Festivals In June That’ll Make Your Summer Chill
+Suggested Read: 10 Festivals In June That Will Draw You To India Instantaneously

 From golgappas to papri chaat and dahi vadas to aloo tikkis, the street food in Haridwar has got it all.
 These chaat options are undeniably lip-smacking and we bet you won’t feel satisfied with just one.
 And while you can savour these at any time of the day, the best time to have them is during the noon before lunch or in the evening much before dinner.